UN report highlights hundreds of rights violations in Afghanistan | Law-Order

 UNAMA particularly mentioned the role of two bodies in violations - the Ministry of Propagation of Virtue and Prevention of Vice as well as the General Directorate of Intelligence.
 The report said the hardest hit victims were those associated with the former government and its security forces.

-It listed 160 extrajudicial killings, 178 arbitrary arrests, and 56 instances of torture and ill-treatment.
+It listed 160 extrajudicial killings, 178 arbitrary arrests, and 56 instances of torture and ill-treatment of former government employees.
 Human rights violations also affected 173 journalists and media workers, 163 of which were attributed to Taliban authorities, including 122 arbitrary arrests and 33 instances of threats.

 UNAMA also stressed the erosion of women's rights.
 "Women and girls have progressively had their rights to fully participate in education, the workplace and other aspects of public and daily life restricted and in many cases completely taken away."